yanchenglee98/tp/docs/DeveloperGuide.md

 1. User requests to <ins>list contacts (UC01)</ins>
 2. User requests to delete a specific resident in the list
-3. AddressBook deletes the resident
+3. Hall-y deletes the resident

     Use case ends.